Alcohol and Brain Health

 The Bridge to Brain Health: What Happens After the Buzz

-Even modest alcohol intake can significantly disrupt sleep architecture.
+Even modest alcohol intake can disrupt sleep architecture.
 Research from Thakkar et al. and Walker & Stickgold shows that although alcohol may help induce faster sleep onset, it fragments deep sleep, reduces REM sleep (essential for memory and emotional regulation), and increases night awakenings.²³

 Short-Term Effects

-• Focus narrows and self-control drops, consistent with alcohol myopia.¹
+• Focus narrows and self-control drops, consistent with alcohol myopia..¹

 • Sleep quality declines even after one night of moderate drinking.²